 - 1. There has been manipulation of the doping control process during the Sochi Games, including but not limited to, acts of tampering with the samples within the Sochi Laboratory. - 2.
 To identify the modus operandi and those involved in such manipulation. - 3.
-To identify any athlete that might have benefited from those alleged manipulations to conceal positive doping test/s]. - 4.
+To identify any athlete that might have benefited from those alleged manipulations to conceal positive doping test [s]. - 4.
 To identify if this modus operandi was also happening within the Moscow Laboratory outside the period of the Sochi Games. - 5.
-There is any other evidence or information held by Grigory Rodchenkov". - On 16 July 2016, Prof. McLaren submitted his first report (the "First McLaren Report") to 16.
-WADA.
-The report was published shortly before the 2016 Summer Olympic Games in Rio de Janeiro, Brazil.
-The First McLaren Report provided the following summary of Prof. McLaren's "Key Findings":
+There is any other evidence or information held by Grigory Rodchenkov". - 16.
+On 16 July 2016, Prof. McLaren submitted his first report (the "First McLaren Report") to WADA.
+The report was published shortly before the 2016 Summer Olympic Games in Rio

 - "1.
-The Moscow Laboratory operated, for the protection of doped Russian athletes, within a Statedictated fails afe system, described in the report as the Disappearing Positive Methodology. - 2.
+The Moscow Laboratory operated, for the protection of doped Russian athletes, within a Statedictated failsafe system, described in the report as the Disappearing Positive Methodology. - 2.
 The Sochi Laboratory operated a unique sample swapping methodology to enable doped Russian athletes to compete at the Games. - 3.
-The Ministry of Sport directed, controlled and oversaw the manipulation of athlete's [sic] analytical results or sample swapping, with the active participation of the FSB, CSP, and both Moscow and Sochi Laboratories". - On 9 December 2016 exactly one year after the publication of the IC Report Prof. 17.
-McLaren delivered his second report (the "Second McLaren Report").
+The Ministry of Sport directed, controlled and oversaw the manipulation of athlete's [sic] analytical results or sample swapping, with the active participation of the FSB, CSP, and both Moscow and Sochi I aboratories". - 17.
+On 9 December 2016 exactly one year after the publication of the IC Report Prof. McLaren delivered his second report (the "Second McLaren Report").
 Chapter 6 of the Second McLaren Report contained detailed findings concerning the existence of a far-reaching doping programme at the Sochi Games.
 Prof. McLaren concluded that there had been: